-- Add the egg, egg yolk and vanilla and mix until everything is creamy and well combined.
+- Add the eggs, and vanilla and mix until everything is creamy and well combined.

 - Measure the rolled oats into a blender and process for one minute.
 Use a spatula to scrape everything into the mixing bowl.
 Add the cornstarch and mix until you can no longer see dry portions of oat flour, about 2-4 minutes.

 - Chill in the refrigerator for 1 full hour.
 You cannot skip this step.